 Tools

-There are different tools that you are going to need to be able to build your models: measuring tools, edged tools, clamping tools, brushes and airbrushes, paint, glue, power tools, etc.
+You will need different tools to build your models: measuring tools, edged tools, clamping tools, brushes and airbrushes, paint, glue, power tools, etc.

 Measuring Tools